environmental-forecasting/model-ensembler/docs/contributing.md

 git push origin name-of-your-bugfix-or-feature
 ```

-8\.
+9\.
 Submit a pull request through the GitHub website.

 !!! note "Pull Request Guidelines"

     Before you submit a Pull Request (PR), check that it meets these guidelines:

     1. The title of your PR should contain a version number and briefly describe the change,
-    for example: **v0.5.7 adding documentation**.
+    for example: **v0.5.7 fixing bug in cli.py**.
     1. The body of your PR should contain `Fixes #issue-number`.
     1. The pull request should include tests and pass them, where appropriate.
     1. If the pull request adds functionality, the documentation should be updated accordingly.
     Please see the next section for a detailed breakdown of how to contribute to the docs.

-## Building Documentation
+## Documentation Guidelines

 The documentation is built using [mkdocs](https://www.mkdocs.org/).
 We use [mkdocstrings](https://mkdocstrings.github.io/) and [mkdocs-autoapi](https://mkdocs-autoapi.readthedocs.io/en/latest/) to automatically generate the API references.